-Colourful Christmas Living Room: Inspired by Anthropologie, with bottle brush Christmas trees, mercury glass, vintage ornaments, macrame, and pastel colours.
+Pastel Christmas Living Room: Inspired by Anthropologie, with bottle brush Christmas trees, mercury glass, vintage ornaments, macrame, and pastel colours.

-Our colourful Christmas living room is feeling so cozy and fun for Christmas.
+Our pastel Christmas living room is feeling so cozy and fun for Christmas.
 It’s always a favourite spot over Christmas for movie watching, gathering with friends, and opening presents on Christmas morning.
 Our comfy leather sectional has lots of seating so it’s perfect.

-This year I’ve added a little colour and I love it.
+This year I’ve added a little colour with pretty pastels and I love it.
 Lots of white and neutrals too, but some touches of pink, turquoise, and green too.
 I was inspired by the Anthropologie look I’ve seen so much this Christmas.
 Things like colourful bottle brush trees, mercury glass, macrame, pompoms, pampas grass, and pastel colours.
 I hope you like it too.

 I used lots of pretty trees, including some older mercury glass ones that I hadn’t used in years.